kanugurajesh/Anonymous-Advanced-Chat-App/README.md

 ### 2. UI-UX
 I have made user friendly UI which makes it easier to use the application

+### 3. JWT
+I have used JWT for security which makes it more secure to store data

 ## Screenshots

 <img src="https://github.com/kanugurajesh/Anonymous-Advanced-Chat-App/assets/77529419/594714bb-8e56-4397-8fdb-d2de25f1b559" alt="" />